 For decades, many superintendents have been touted as earnest instructional leaders, expert managers, and superb politicians who can mobilize communities and teacher corps to improve schools and show gains in students’ test scores.
 From Arlene Ackerman in Philadelphia to Joel Klein in New York City to Kaya Henderson in Washington, D.C., big city superintendents are at the top rung of those who can turn around failing districts.

-Surely the Atlanta cheating scandal and others around the country have tarnished the image of dynamic superintendents taking urban schools from dumpsters to $1 million Broad Prize winners.
-A tainted image, however, will not weaken the velcro belief that smart district superintendents will lead districts to higher student achievement.
+Surely the Atlanta cheating scandal and others around the country have tarnished the image of dynamic superintendents taking urban schools from being in dumpsters to $1 million Broad Prize winners.
+A tainted image, however, will not weaken the Velcro belief that smart district superintendents will lead districts to higher student achievement.
 Just look at contracts that school boards and mayors sign with new superintendents.
 Contract clauses call for student test scores, graduation rates, and other academic measures to increase during the school chief’s tenure (see here and here).

 Then along comes a study that asks whether superintendents are “vital or irrelevant.”
 Drawing on state student achievement data from North Carolina and Florida for the years 1998-2009, researchers sought to find out how much of a relationship existed between the arrival of new superintendents, how long they served, and student achievement in districts (see PDF SuperintendentsBrown Center9314 ).